danielrak/industtry/README.md

-WARNING: This package, even if it acquired some maturity, is still be in development.
+WARNING: This package, even if it acquired some maturity, is still in development.
 Contributions are welcome.

 This package intends to be a toolkit for structured datasets exploitation.
 Included functions help exploiting structured datasets (principally data frames) with an industrialization approach.